sharithg/senior-design-SW_miniproject/README.md

 ## Contact Information

-Project was created by Iker Zamora and xx.
+Project was created by Iker Zamora and Sharith Godamanna.
 Our github repositories are: zamorai and sharithg respectively.
 This project was done for Senior Design for Boston University.